 Kate is a professional librarian with a Masters of Library & Information Science from the University of Western Ontario, a B.A. in Art History from the University of British Columbia, and a diploma in photography from Emily Carr College of Art.
 She worked as a news research librarian at The Vancouver Sun and The Province for twenty-five years, where she did research for reporters and helped manage a large photograph collection and digital image archive.

 Kate has been the researcher for numerous books, including Making Headlines: 100 Years at The Vancouver Sun by Shelley Fralic, which won the Bill Duthie Booksellers’ Choice Award at the 2013 BC Book Prizes, Stephen Hume’s Lilies and Fireweed: Frontier Women of British Columbia, Wildfire: British Columbia Burns, and The Way We Were: B.C.’s Amazing Journey to the Millennium.
 She was the researcher for numerous Vancouver Sun and Province series’, including Stephen Hume’s three-year series on explorer Simon Fraser.
 In 2002, Kate was included in a Vancouver Sun nomination for the National Newspaper Awards.
-Kate was the photo researcher for Shelley Fralic’s forthcoming biography The Age of Walter Gage: How One Canadian Shaped The Lives Of Thousands.
+Kate was the photo researcher for Shelley Fralic’s 2017 book The Age of Walter Gage: How One Canadian Shaped The Lives Of Thousands.

-She lives in Vancouver, B.C.
+She lives with her family in Vancouver, B.C.